 You may need to repeat collimation throughout the night of your viewing because variants in thermal properties of different materials your telescope is made of.

 Or, I could have said, some things cool quicker than others and can create miss alignment.
 Better yet, just let your telescope grow accustomed to the outdoor night temperatures while you gather all your gear and clothing.
 Then double check your collimation.
 I have typically found that double checking just before you start gives you all night.

 If you are deep space viewing or trying for faint objects, you may want to go to a laser alignment tool like this one at Amazon.
 This is most likely my next purchase now that Christmas is over.
 It will make quick work of checking collimation at any time you want.

 Save Some Money

-You see depending on what you may have purchased the quality of the eyepiece may not have been the best.
-You can use your telescope and improve the quality of your eyepieces by just buying replacement ones.
 The ideal case is to have at least 3 sizes of Plossl eyepieces.
 Typically 1.25″ size for the average users scope.
-I haven’t bit the bullet yet, but I have my eye on these guys from Amazon, that come with multiple filters too.
+I haven’t bit the bullet yet, but I have my eye on this eyepiece & filter set by Meade from Amazon, that comes with multiple filters too.

 Did you know that there is one filter that gives an advantage in a multitude of uses.
 This article on The Blue Filter You Need First.